Released: 29th December 2003

-Whatever accusations one may throw at Victoria Beckham with regard to her solo career, one could never say that she didn’t try.
+Whatever accusations may be thrown at Victoria Beckham with regard to her solo career, nobody could ever say that she didn’t try.

 However, a more recent reading presents the situation slightly differently in that it was Come Together which arrived first, recorded not as an act of rebellion but simply as a product of the musical direction Victoria Beckham wished to pursue.
 Telstar – sensing that an urban-pop album would be a hard sell – pushed for Open Your Eyes to be recorded as a contingency.
 Either way, there was certainly a sense of discord behind-the-scenes.
 All of which culminated in This Groove / Let Your Head Go, or – in other words – one of the most high-profile pop music compromises ever seen.
 A double-A side that lifted one track from each project and quite brazenly threw both at the wall in an attempt to see which one would stick.

 It’ll come as no surprise to learn that Let Your Head Go was a product of the dance-pop sessions.
 And one of the reasons why the latter perspective on what was occurring behind-the-scenes makes a bit more sense is that the song is the absolute epitome of a record label SOS circa-2003 to hastily source a dance-pop track.
 Let Your Head Go is a total pop rush, which zips along at such a pace that it’s all over before your brain has even started to process what is happening.
 Although This Groove was the track pitched as a change of direction; it’s this which is quite unlike anything Victoria Beckham had recorded as a solo artist before.
 Here there’s a degree of freneticism that is more comparable to the Spice Girls’ most frantic efforts than anything on Victoria Beckham.